 We’re Take-Off Professionals (TOPS).
 We’re a team of experienced and knowledgeable engineers who will produce accurate data so you can manage your business and build your projects without construction estimation worry.

 TOPS offers takeoff services to meet your individual needs.
 You might be a small-volume builder needing a simple material list to complement your proposal.
 Or, you might require a comprehensive plan for cutting, hauling and filling earthworks.
 Whatever your need, TOPs can help improve your productivity by ensuring you have the sharpest information based on the best material takeoffs possible.

 Professional material takeoffs increase your bidding accuracy and work efficiency.
 This results in saved money and greater profits.
-For more information on how we can help, call the Take-Off Professionals today at 623-776-9546 or connect with us online.
+For more information on how we can help with our quantity takeoff services, call the Take-Off Professionals today at 623-776-9546 or connect with us online.